benmiller314/dsam2023fall/schedule.md

 * Ford, Paul, "What is Code?" section 2: Let's Begin. <a href="https://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/#lets-begi">https://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/#lets-begi</a>.
 * Crawford, Kate, and Vladan Joler.
 “Anatomy of an AI System: The Amazon Echo As An Anatomical Map of Human Labor, Data and Planetary Resources.”
 AI Now Institute and Share Lab, 7 Sept.
 2018, <a href="https://www.anatomyof.ai">https://www.anatomyof.ai</a>.
-* Gries, Laurie, et al. “New Materialisms, Networks, and Humanities Research.” _Networked Humanities: Within and without the University_, edited by Jeff Rice and Brian McNely, Parlor Press, 2018, pp. 85–102.
+* Gries, Laurie, Jenny Bay, Derek Mueller, and Nathaniel Rivers.
+“New Materialisms, Networks, and Humanities Research.” _Networked Humanities: Within and without the University_, edited by Jeff Rice and Brian McNely, Parlor Press, 2018, pp. 85–102.

 *Another way forward might be to go deeper into programming as an exploratory, epistemic process.
 That could include...*